-In many ways the transition made a lot of sense – collaborating with photographers and art directors to edit images for the purpose of telling stories, translated quite naturally into working with peoples’ lives and their stuff.
-I collaborate with my clients to edit, embrace, and reclaim their spaces so they can effectively continue to pursue and create their stories.
+In many ways the transition made a lot of sense.
+Collaborating with photographers and art directors to edit images for the purpose of publishing impactful stories, translated quite naturally into collaborating with clients who are ready to edit and reclaim their spaces while they create their life stories.
 Admittedly, too, I believe the organizing gene has been as prominent in my DNA as is the gene for curly hair.